ben-tiki/d3-globe/README.md

 # Interactive 3D Globe made with d3.js
-This project implements a choropleth map on a 3D globe using d3.js.
-Users can interactively drag, rotate the globe, and hover over countries to display its information.
-You can customize the visualization with any dataset by updating the CSV file in the data folder.
+This project implements a choropleth map on a rotating 3D globe using d3.js.
+Users can interactively drag, rotate the globe, and hover over the countries to display its information.
+The visualization can be customized with any dataset by updating the CSV file in the data folder.

 ### Main Features
 1. Tooltip showing country name, information, and flag.